syncfusion-content/windowsforms-docs/WindowsForms/StatusBarAdvPanel/Themes.md

 <tr>
 <td>
 IgnoreThemeBackground</td><td>
-Indicates whether the control will ignore the theme's background color and draw the backcolor instead.</td></tr>
+Indicates whether the control will ignore the theme's background color and draw the back color instead.</td></tr>
 </table>